bjj/exllamav2-openai-server/README.md

 ## Multi GPU

 You can manually specify the memory split with `--gpu_split`, but it's very finicky to get right.
-Otherwise internally it will use ExLlamaV2's automatic splitting.
+Otherwise it will use ExLlamaV2's automatic splitting.
+Note that the auto splitting works by allocating as much memory as it will ever need for maximum context length and batch size.
+This is how it knows where to split.
+If you run out of memory loading with automatic splitting, you should reduce batching or context length (which you can do per-model) or try the 8bit cache.
+If you use manual splitting to avoid the initial OOM, you are just risking OOM later.